-- 3. Gently mix the solution by pipetting up and down or using a vortex mixer at a low speed to ensure thorough mixing of the components.
-Avoid introducing bubbles to prevent any adverse effects on the lyophilization process. - 4.
-Dispense the master mix into suitable lyophilization vials.
+- 1. Gently mix the Master Mix by pipetting up and down or using a vortex mixer at a low speed to ensure thorough mixing of the components.
+Avoid introducing bubbles to prevent any adverse effects on the lyophilization process. - a.
+Optionally, suplement the Master Mix with extra $Mg^{2+}$ , by adding the required amount of $MgSO_4$ provided.
+Please refer to the Technical Note bellow $MgSO_4$ . - 2.
+Dispense the Master Mix into suitable lyophilization vials.
 The volume per vial will depend on the intended use and the scale of the assays.
+It is advisable to spin the vials before freezing.

-Small aliquots are recommended to minimize the need for repeated freeze-thaw cycles post-lyophilization. - 5.
-Freeze the aliquots using a suitable method: a slow freezing process is ideal for adequate ice crystal formation however, if fast freezing is required to avoid precipitation or changes in pH, then an annealing process can be used (annealing the product by taking it up to -15 °C, holding for 3 hours and allowing ice crystals to expand and grow from that point).
-The freezing step is critical to maintain the integrity of the components and facilitate a smooth lyophilization process. - 5.
+3. Freeze the aliquots using a suitable method: a slow freezing process is ideal for adequate ice crystal formation however, if fast freezing is required to avoid precipitation or changes in pH, then an annealing process can be used (annealing the product by taking it up to -15 °C, holding for 3 hours and allowing ice crystals to expand and grow from that point).
+The freezing step is critical to maintain the integrity of the components and facilitate a smooth lyophilization process.
 Transfer the frozen aliquots to a lyophilizer (freeze-dryer).
 The lyophilization process should be carried out according to the equipment's specifications, typically involving a primary drying phase at low pressure and temperature, followed by a secondary drying phase to remove any bound water.